vijayanant/fossick/content/posts/tech-debt.md

 The idea that technical debt is inherently a bad thing is a corruption of Cunningham's original concept.
-He makes it clear when he says *"I thought borrowing money was a good idea".* He sees it as the trade-offs made between rushing to capture market vs the long term viability of code.
+He makes it clear when he says *"I thought borrowing money was a good idea".* He sees it as the trade-offs made between rushing to capture the market vs the long-term viability of code.

 *"Rushing software out the door to get experience with it is a good idea, but you need to refactor the code to reflect your experience as understanding increases."*

 We have moved quickly to capture the market by taking on some debt.
-This is definitely a competitive advantage but it comes with a cost.
+This is surely a competitive advantage but it comes with a cost.

 ## Bad Code Is NOT Encouraged!
 There is a misunderstanding that it is OK to write bad code in order to push